 With a mission of preparing students for fulfilling lives, meaningful work, and responsible citizenship, the University of Mount Union is dedicated to increasing civic engagement on our campus and beyond.
-Backed by the leadership of the Regula Center for Public Service and Civic Engagement, the Department of Political Science and International Studies and the University Library, this action plan provides the framework for initiatives that will take place in the coming months and years.
+Backed by the leadership of the Regula Center for Public Service and Civic Engagement, the Department of Political Science and International Studies, and departments/centers across campus, this action plan provides the framework for initiatives that will take place in the coming months and years.